tejaprakashchoudary/Ansible-/README.md

 # Ansible EMS Playbook

-This playbook is for setting up EMS application on a remote server which was develop Synectiks IT cosulting Pvt.Ltd.
+This playbook is for setting up EMS application on a remote server which was developed by Synectiks IT cosulting Pvt.Ltd.

 ## Notes and requirements